WaterNewt/Traffic-Controller-System/README.md

 <img src=".github/images/screenshot1.png" width="500">

 # License
 This project is licensed under the GPL-3.0 license.
 Read more about it [here](LICENSE).
-If you want to do anything with this project which goes against the license, please contact me for permission.